 An Identifiable Center

 Two significant regional hospitals anchor Spokane's Medical District — Providence Sacred Heart, and Deaconess.
 It is Sacred Heart, however, at least from an architectural significance perspective, that over powers Deaconess to rightfully stake claim as the neighborhood's center.

-Spokane’s Medical District does well in this catagory.
-With elevated I-90 the clear boundary on the north side and Cliff Drive into 10th Avenue on the south side, there’s plenty of clarity when traveling into or out of the Medical District.
+Spokane's Medical District does well in this category.
+With an elevated I-90 as the clear boundary on the north side and Cliff Drive into 10th Avenue on the south side, there's plenty of clarity when traveling into or out of the Medical District.

 A Front Door

 Like most Spokane neighborhoods, the Medical District scores low here.
 There are no marked gateways into the neighborhood.

 The Medical District is one of Spokane's best examples of mixing land uses.
 High density housing, offices, restaurants, pubs, schools, play fields, and (obviously) hospitals sum up the neighborhood dynamic.

 Once again, the Medical District excels in this catagory.
 Rich historic stock of all varieties dominate the neighborhood's built environment.